Description

 Windows to the World: World History through Missionary Biographies

 Windows to the World is a full-year, discussion-rich world history course that explores history, culture, and faith through the lives of Christian missionaries.
-Rather than following a traditional, chronological textbook approach, students travel to different regions of the world and time periods through engaging biographies, literature, projects, and hands-on activities.
+Rather than following a traditional chronological textbook model, students travel across time and geography through powerful biographies, literature, projects, and hands-on learning.

 Regions of Study (Rotating by Year)